emanisgrand/Palette-Swapping/README.md

 ![img](https://github.com/emanisgrand/Palette-Swapping/blob/master/README/Create%20a%20new%20scriptable%20obj.gif)

 ## How It Works
 The `Color Paltte` is a custom Asset Utilitiy which samples unique colors from the selected texture, scanning it from the upper-left-most point and working its way to the right, then down.
 Kind of like a typewriter.
 In the example scene, the image file isolates every last color in the sprite in order to optimize the scan.
-This is not required, but it is good practice.

 It scans the entire image for unique colors, and outputs a color palette object...